Romy Gosz: History

 His recordings "Musical Clock" and "Picnic In The Woods" appeared in early country music charts printed by Billboard Magazine.

 By 1940, Gosz's band was very popular with the general Wisconsin audiences.
-It was around this time that a Sheboygan, Wisconsin radio station polled listeners for their favorite bandleader.
+It was around this time that a Sheboygan, Wisconsin, radio station polled listeners for their favorite bandleader.
 In the one-week poll Gosz placed first, with a margin of seven hundred votes over the second-place finisher, western bandleader, Gene Autry.

 The national press soon took note of Gosz's popularity, with articles appearing in Billboard, Coronet, Life, Pic, and Time.

 On June 9, 1948, Gosz took part in a battle of the bands at the Milwaukee Arena.
 Competing against Louis Bashell, Lawrence Duchow, Harold Loeffelmacher and the Six Fat Dutchmen, Whoopee John Wilfahrt, and Frankie Yankovic.
 At the event's conclusion, the title of "America's Polka King" was awarded to Yankovic.

 At their peak, Gosz and his bands were on the road six nights a week, returning home for a noon radio show on Sunday and then playing a park concert, picnic, or festival in the afternoon.
-The band would perform from 8:00pm to 1:00am, at a pace of up to fourteen songs per hour.
+The band would perform from 8:00 pm to 1:00 am, at a pace of up to fourteen songs per hour.
 At the end of the night, Gosz often played up to five encores.
 When asked about his schedule, Gosz said, "We're a tough bunch around here.
 We have to be.
 We recently played 52 consecutive nights and not one of my men missed a day on his regular job."
 Gosz spent the majority of his travels in Wisconsin, playing a circuit of towns that included: Batavia, Bonduel, Denmark, Embarrass, Freedom, Jericho, Kimberly, Krok, Luxemburg, Poland, Pulaski, Royalton, Scandinavia, Slovan, Sobieski, Sugar Bush, Symco, Waterloo, and Zachow.
 Less frequently, Gosz played in Michigan, Minnesota, Nebraska and the Dakotas.
 Gosz handled all of his own bookings, and not being the most attentive businessman, he often double-booked his gigs.
 Whenever this happened, Gosz would hire a pickup band and play one engagement, and he would send his orchestra to work the other.